2-Can/HarryRogersWoollett_T2A2/readme.md

 ## Detail any third party services that your app will use
+**Flask**: A lightweight Python framework for making web apps.

+**SQLAlchemy**: The ORM that bridges the Python code and the PSQL database.
+Classes and functions in the program are translated to tables and statements in the database.

+**Marshmallow**: Assists with serializing and deserializing between SQLAlchemy models, standard Python data structures and JSON.

+**BCrypt**: Provides password-hashing functionality for additional security.

+**Postman**: An external program used to test and keep track of all API endpoints.

 ## Describe your projects models in terms of the relationships they have with each other

 ## Discuss the database relations to be implemented in your application

 ## Describe the way tasks are allocated and tracked in your project

 ## Document all endpoints for your API